FAMILY LAW: WHERE WILL THE KIDS SPEND THEIR HOLIDAYS?

 This is an issue for thousands of separated and divorced parents.
 While there are limitations on what can be formally done this close to the holiday season, there are some other steps that you can take to preserve your rights and some things to keep in mind for next year.

-The lead-up to the holiday season is the busiest time of year for the Family Court as it must deal with hundreds of applications for parenting orders.
+The lead-up to the holiday season is the busiest time of year for the Federal Circuit and Family Court as it must deal with hundreds of applications for parenting orders.

 The Court considers school holidays, especially the summer holiday period, to be of high importance in the lives of all children.
 Not only is it a celebratory time of year, but an extended break from schooling means that children have more “down-time.”